 What is a "consultation/reassessment?"
 Are they the same?

-A consultation or reassessment visit is to be defined based on the judgment of the supervising therapist and the need of the COTA to which the roles are delegated.
+A consultation or reassessment visit is to be defined based on the judgment of the supervising therapist and the need of the OTA to which the roles are delegated.
 Therefore, a consultation may be on or off site; however, a reassessment visit would be direct contact with the client.
-This is to prevent the practice of having OTRs perform initial and discharge evaluations with no continuity during the treatment phase when changes in the treatment plan may be indicated.
-AOTA provides a "Guidelines for Supervision” document, which assists with the delineation responsibilities of an OTR.
-It does account for the varied experience levels among COTAs.

-How many COTAs and/or aides can I supervise?
+How many OTAs and/or aides can an OT supervise?

 The state does not dictate a maximum number of supervisees that a therapist can be responsible for.
 The number and type of supervisees is directly related to the abilities of the supervisor.
 Things to consider are the experience level of all parties involved, the type of tasks, which are being delegated, as well as the type of clients and risks involved.
-Remember the burden of proof that adequate supervision has been provided falls upon the licensed professionals and ultimately upon the OTR.
+Remember the burden of proof that adequate supervision has been provided falls upon the OT.

 What is the role of an OT aide?